MS-DOS backup command

-MS-DOS application that enables users to backup their data on their computer.
+The backup command enables MS-DOS users to backup the data on their computer.

-The backup command is an external command available in the below Microsoft operating systems.
-With MS-DOS 4.0x and earlier the backup.com external file was used.
-In the last version of MS-DOS (version 5) to support the backup command, it used backup.exe as the external file.
+Backup is an external command available for the following Microsoft operating systems.
+The backup.com external file was used with MS-DOS 4.0x and earlier.
+In the last version of MS-DOS, version 5, to support the backup command, backup.exe was used as the external file.

 MS-DOS 2.x - 5.x syntax